Archive for: Art. 103 IPL

 April 28th, 2010, Tomasz Rychlicki

-The Voivodeship Administrative Court (VAC) in Warsaw in a judgment of 26 February 2010, case file VI SA/Wa 34/09, ruled that there is no doubt that the industrial design must be assessed in such a form in which it will be possible to visually acquaint with it and with all the features of a product.
+The Voivodeship Administrative Court in Warsaw in its judgment of 26 February 2010 case file VI SA/Wa 34/09 ruled that there is no doubt that the industrial design must be assessed in such a form in which it will be possible to visually acquaint with it and with all the features of a product.
+The Court ruled that the use of folders for documents is also based on their opening and closing in order to place the relevant documents inside, therefore, the discussed “inside” features must also be examined.

 Wzór Przemysłowy Rp-4223